 What, if any, concepts tap into a deeper, more ancient understanding of place, perhaps only realised and appreciated by us in the deep recesses of our subconscious.

 These questions inevitably led building designer Anthony Ashworth to a study of the world’s geomantic and cosmological design systems.
 Firstly to Feng Shui, the most popular and arguably one of the most coherent systems, then deeper into the past, to India’s Vastu Shastra, the forefather of Feng Shui.
 This led to an appreciation for the place of ritual and ceremony and its encoded knowledge, which led yet further back into our roots in the indigenous traditions and shamanism.
 Ultimately leading back to humanity’s shared and now proven ancient birthplace, our primal Mother Afrika.

 Academic research into African geomancy & building traditions revealed very little.

-Seeking information directly from the source necessitated a research trip to Africa, to study with the Sangoma,traditional shaman, holders of the old ways.
+Seeking information directly from the source necessitated a research trip to Africa, to study with the Sangoma, traditional shaman, holders of the old ways.
 This led to one outstanding teacher, Vusamazulu Credo Mutwa, Zulu High Shaman, Knower of the past and future, Keeper of all African tribal beliefs.
-Credo unlike most other Sangoma was willing to share what many Africans still consider sacred and secret knowledge.
-So, as on a pilgrimage, Anthony traveled back to Southern Africa, the place of his birth, for the first time in 40 years, to sit at the feet of a great African Master.
+Credo, unlike most other Sangoma, was willing to share what many Africans still consider sacred and secret knowledge.
+So, as on a pilgrimage, Anthony travelled back to Southern Africa, the place of his birth, for the first time in 40 years, to sit at the feet of a great African Master.

 He asked nothing of me and gave so very much.